 A Quick Recap of Chase's 5/24 Policy

-The 5/24 policy restricts the approval of new Chase credit cards to applicants with less than five new credit card accounts opened over the past 24 months.
+Under Chase's 5/24 policy, most applicants will be denied if they’ve opened five or more new credit card accounts within the last 24 months.
 This number is based on what Chase sees on your credit report.
-Chase applies this restriction to essentially all Chase credit cards — including all Sapphire, Ink, Freedom, airline, hotel, and business credit cards.
+Chase applies this restriction to essentially all applications for Chase credit cards, including all Sapphire, Ink, Freedom, airline, hotel, and business credit cards.

 Here are the main takeaways from this rule: